Bryan Litwin, Chief of Police

-As chief, Litwin will lead a team of nearly 95 personnel, including 71 sworn police officers.
-He will continue the department’s efforts to recruit and hire individuals who are representative of Kentwood’s diverse community, collaborate with other City departments to support community safety and engagement efforts and work to enhance quality of life.
+As chief, Litwin leads a team of nearly 95 personnel, including 71 sworn police officers.
+He maintains the department’s efforts to recruit and hire individuals who are representative of Kentwood’s diverse community, collaborate with other City departments to support community safety and engagement efforts and work to enhance quality of life.

 Litwin serves as chairman of the GVSU Police Academy Advisory Board and Kent Career Technical Center Law Enforcement Advisory Board.
 He also has served as president of the West Michigan Tactical Officers Association.

-Litwin has a bachelor’s degree in criminal justice from GVSU.
+Litwin has a bachelor’s degree in criminal justice from Grand Valley State University.